Triston Casas Player Props: Red Sox vs. White Sox

-On Friday, Triston Casas (.263 batting average in his past 10 games, with three doubles, a home run, four walks and six RBI) and the Boston Red Sox face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
-First pitch is at 8:10 PM ET.
+Triston Casas -- hitting .263 with three doubles, a home run, four walks and six RBI in his past 10 games -- will be in action for the Boston Red Sox against the Chicago White Sox, with Lance Lynn on the mound, on June 24 at 4:10 PM ET.

 Triston Casas Game Info & Props vs. the White Sox